SolidRun/imx8dxl_build/README.md

 ## Introduction

 Main intention of this repository is to produce a Debian based reference system for i.MX8DXL product evaluation.
-Automatic binary releases are available on [https://images.solid-run.com/IMX8/imx8dxl_build](our website) for download.
+Automatic binary releases are available on [our website](https://images.solid-run.com/IMX8/imx8dxl_build) for download.

 ## Get Started

 Early preview SoMs were shipped with U-Boot and Debian preinstalled to eMMC.
 Production versions are expected to ship at least with U-Boot preinstalled to boot0.

-If no operating system was installed, please download the latest binary release from [https://images.solid-run.com/IMX8/imx8dxl_build](our website).
+If no operating system was installed, please download the latest binary release from [our website](https://images.solid-run.com/IMX8/imx8dxl_build).
 Then follow the steps in section "Flash Disk Image to eMMC".

 After flashing the eMMC and booting into Linux, the serial console must be used for logging into the root account for the first time.